hseindirani/bookflow-library-loan-manager/README.md

 ---

-## Design Decisions

-Some notable design decisions include:

-- Feature-based package structure instead of layer-based packaging.
-- Reactive programming using Spring WebFlux.
-- Transactions for operations that update multiple entities.
-- Dashboard implemented as a dedicated endpoint to simplify frontend integration.
-- Average book rating is calculated dynamically rather than stored in the database.

----

----

 ## Angular Frontend

 The project also includes a simple Angular frontend that consumes the REST API and demonstrates the complete flow between frontend and backend.